RaphDzi/RaphDzi/README.md

 🖥️ I develop with :
  - PHP 8.2 vanilla or laravel framework,
  - HTML of course,
- - CSS with a little of tailwind framework
+ - CSS with a little of tailwind framework,
- - C# in my spare time
+ - C# in my spare time,
+ - SQL on PhpMyAdmin,
  - and others langages like Python, PowerShell or Bash
 ---------
 I'am open to work, you can find the link for my LinkedIn profile at the right of your screen (if you are on computer).